 - “Open for Business” by eBay

-One theme in many great podcast names is a nice tie-in with the company that created it, and that resonates with audiences.
+One theme in many good podcast names is a nice tie-in with the company that created it, and that resonates with audiences.
 The combination of “distance” and “Basecamp” invokes summiting Everest, an analogy that pairs nicely with the content (stories about people who run businesses that have lasted at least 25 years).
 By doing both of these things, Basecamp’s podcast name checks all the boxes.

-Another approach is the classic portmanteau: combining two words to make your own.
+Another approach in naming podcasts basics is the classic portmanteau: combining two words to make your own.
 Atlassian combined “team” and “chemistry” for their title.
-The result is a podcast name that’s memorable, unique (because finding an available domain name is a common problem), and communicates several things in a single word.
+The result is a show name that’s memorable, unique (because finding an available domain name is a common problem), and communicates several things in a single word.
 In this case, right away you know the show is about team chemistry.

 This branded podcast created by Gimlet went with a more general name to stay flexible on topics.
 Because they cover everything from Minecraft to how digital technology is impacting warfare, the .future name lets Gimlet and Microsoft give the podcast space to evolve until it finds the right formula for success, and doesn't restrict it to its own brand name.